-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the Attendance/First Aid Officer and stored in the First Aid room at both the main campus and the Debney Meadows Senior Student Campus.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the Attendance/First Aid Officer and stored in the First Aid room.
+A photo sheet is also placed in kitchen, school canteen and main staff rooms.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their red insulated pouch containing their Individual Anaphylaxis Management Plans and adrenaline auto-injectors, where appropriate.